grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This setting determines how the x-axis is split into buckets.

 - **Size** - Specify a time interval in the input field.
-For instance, a time range of '1h' creates cells one hour wide on the x-axis.
+For example, a time range of '1h' creates cells one hour wide on the x-axis.
 - **Count** - For non-time-related series, use this option to define the number of elements in a bucket.

 #### Y Bucket